bollu/bollu.github.io/README.md

 > "Ethereum has said they're moving from Proof of Work to Stake; I'm not
 > surprised, given the Ethereum developers seem to abhor Work in all of its
 > forms, including making progress on Ethereum itself"

+> The man is nothing, the work is everything. ~ Napoleon
+> L’homme c’est rien–l’oeuvre c’est tout

 # Empathy